trias-project/alien-plants-belgium/src/dwc_mapping.md

 | start_year| end_year| records|
 |----------:|--------:|-------:|

 Combine `start_year` and `end_year` in an ranged `eventDate` (ISO 8601 format).
-If any those two dates is empty, we use a single year, as a statement when it was seen once (either as a first record or a most recent record):
+If any those two dates is empty or the same, we use a single year, as a statement when it was seen once (either as a first record or a most recent record):

 ```r